RoyalPineapple/iOSAccessibilityPathBug/FEEDBACK.md

 ## Summary

-`UIAccessibility.convertToScreenCoordinates(_:in:)` uses a global accumulation counter that causes returned path coordinates to drift on repeated calls.
+`UIAccessibility.convertToScreenCoordinates(_:in:)` exhibits coordinate drift when called repeatedly with the same CGPath.
 This regression was introduced in iOS 18.0 and causes VoiceOver focus outlines to drift away from their intended positions.
-The function correctly creates new output paths as documented, but calculates their coordinates using corrupted internal state that accumulates N× the screen offset without resetting between calls.
+The function correctly creates new output paths as documented, but calculates their coordinates with accumulation errors: N× the screen offset, where N is the number of times that specific CGPath has been converted.

 ## Description

 The `UIAccessibility.convertToScreenCoordinates(_:in:)` API is documented to "return a new path object" with coordinates converted to screen space.
-Starting in iOS 18.0, the function uses a global accumulation counter that increments on every call, causing returned coordinates to be incorrect: the 1st call returns correct coordinates, the 2nd call returns 2× the screen offset, the 3rd call returns 3× the screen offset, and so on.
-The input path parameter remains unchanged - the bug is entirely in how output coordinates are calculated.
+Starting in iOS 18.0, when called repeatedly with the same CGPath object, returned coordinates accumulate the screen offset multiple times: the 1st call returns correct coordinates, the 2nd call returns 2× the screen offset, the 3rd call returns 3× the screen offset, and so on.
+The input path parameter remains unchanged - the bug affects only the returned path's coordinates.

 This breaks the standard implementation pattern for `accessibilityPath` where a single relative path is converted on each access.
 When a view's `accessibilityPath` getter is accessed multiple times (as happens during normal VoiceOver usage), the returned coordinates drift further from the correct position with each access.
 This manifests visually as VoiceOver focus outlines that are incorrectly positioned or completely off-screen.